hnjs/forecast/README.md

 1. If node.js is not installed on your machine, visit https://nodejs.org/download and follow the instruction to install

-2. Open terminal or command prompt and run
+2. Open terminal or command prompt and run:

 	Syntax:	node forecast.js zipcode1 [zipcode2 [zipcode3 ...]]

 	Sample: node forecast.js 90210 01701 01803 24442